Totnes: Landmarks

 The ancient Leechwell, so named because of the supposed medicinal properties of its water, and apparently where lepers once came to wash, still provides fresh water.
 The Butterwalk is a Tudor covered walkway that was built to protect the dairy products once sold here from the sun and rain.
-Totnes Elizabethan House Museum is in one of the many authentic Elizabethan merchant's houses in the town, built around 1575.
+Totnes Elizabethan House Museum is in one of the many authentic Elizabethan merchants' houses in the town, built around 1575.

 Transport

 The A38 passes about 7 mi to the west of Totnes, connected to the town by the A384 from Buckfastleigh and the A385 which continues to Paignton.
 The town also lies on the A381 between Newton Abbot and Salcombe.

-Totnes railway station is situated on the Exeter to Plymouth line, and has trains direct to London Paddington, Plymouth and Penzance, and as far north as Aberdeen.
+Totnes railway station is situated on the Exeter-to-Plymouth line, and has trains direct to London Paddington, Plymouth and Penzance, and as far north as Aberdeen.

 Nearby, Totnes (Riverside) railway station is at the southern end of the South Devon Railway Trust which runs tourist steam locomotives along the line that follows the River Dart up to Buckfastleigh.

+Bus services are provided by Stagecoach South West, Tally Ho Coaches and County Bus.
+Totnes also has a town minibus service provided by Bob The Bus.
+Lomax Tours run coach trips from Totnes.

 Since the River Dart is navigable to seagoing boats as far as Totnes, the estuary was used for the import and export of goods from the town until 1995.

 Education

-King Edward VI Community College more popularly known as KEVICC, is the local secondary school which shares its name with the former grammar school set up by King Edward VI over 450 years ago.
-At the western edge of the town is the Dartington Hall Estate, which includes the Schumacher College and, until July 2010, included Dartington College of Arts.
+King Edward VI Community College, more popularly known as KEVICC, is the local secondary school which shares its name with the former grammar school set up by King Edward VI over 450 years ago.
+At the western edge of the town is the Dartington Hall Estate, which formerly included the Schumacher College and the Dartington College of Arts until their closures in September 2024 and July 2010, respectively.
 There are also a number of alternative private schools in the Totnes area, providing primary and secondary education.

+Media

+Local TV coverage is provided by BBC South West and ITV West Country.
+Television signals are received from the nearby Beacon Hill TV transmitter and the local relay transmitter.

+Local radio stations are BBC Radio Devon on 104.3 FM, Heart West on 100.5 FM, Greatest Hits Radio Devon on 105.5 FM and Soundart Radio, a community based station which broadcast on 102.5 FM and online through Radioplayer.

+The Totnes Times is a local newspaper serving the town and the surrounding South Hams area in Devon.
+It is owned by Tindle Newspapers.
+Published weekly, it appears on Thursdays.
+Its first issue dated 7 April 1860 was under the title of The Totnes Weekly Times.
+There have been several title changes over the years.
+In the 1931 edition of Willing's Press Guide it is listed as the Totnes Times and Devon News.
+A microfiche archive of the newspaper is held at Totnes Archive on the Totnes Museum site.